 One of the most upsetting and mysterious “based on a true story” horror movies of all time is the 1982 supernatural horror movie The Entity, starring Barbara Hershey as a single mother terrorized by an unseen entity.
-The film is based on the real-life story of a woman named Doris Bither.
+The Entity is based on the true story of a woman named Doris Bither.

 In The Entity, Hershey plays Carla Moran, a hard-working single mother living in Los Angeles with her three children.
 When invisible entities start attacking her, she flees to her friend Cindy’s (Margaret Blye) home and eventually seeks the help of Dr. Sneiderman (Ron Silver), a psychiatrist who believes Carla’s injuries are self-inflicted.
 Sneiderman refers to the rape Carla experiences at the hands of a poltergeist she cannot see as “spectral rape,” a phenomenon some psychiatrists even consider a paraphilia, similar to a fetish.
 A particularly gutting moment in the film occurs when a female psychiatrist asks Carla whether she feels it would reflect poorly on her as a woman if the entity left her, as if it were a bad breakup.